• Skip to content

 (Female All ages)

-The percentage of terminations under 10 weeks was considerably lower in Hull compared to England in 2012 at 53% compared to 78% in England.
+The percentage of abortions under 10 weeks was considerably lower in Hull compared to England in 2012 at 53% compared to 78% in England.
 The rate increased sharply in 2013, but between 2013 and 2020, the percentage in Hull has been consistently lower than England and for the majority of these years, the rate in Hull has been statistically significantly lower than England.
-The rate increased quite sharply between 2019 and 2020 for England, the region and Hull with the sharpest rise for Hull.
+The rate increased quite sharply between 2019 and 2020 for England, the region and Hull with the sharpest rise for Hull, and a similar percentage was maintained for 2021.

 Compared with benchmark